Criminal Background Check Policy

-- Criminal background checks (including the sexual offender registry) shall be completed on finalists before an offer of employment is made.
-Results of the background checks shall be provided to the Office of Human Resources (HR) and the responsible major administrator such as the President, Vice-President, Chief Financial Officer, Chancellor or Provost.
+- Criminal background checks (including the sexual offender registry) shall be completed on finalists.
+The background check vendor provides the results of the background checks to the Office of Human Resources (HR), which then notifies the responsible major administrator such as the President, Vice President, Chief Financial Officer, Chief Information Officer, Chancellor or Provost on the status of the background check (see Section III.c.).

-- Evidence of a conviction does not automatically disqualify an applicant.
-However, if an individual has a criminal history, the University will consider the following factors before extending an offer of employment: the nature and gravity of the offense; the time since the conviction/completion of the sentence; and the nature of the job held or sought and the relatedness of the conviction(s) to the duties and responsibilities of the position.
-(If an offer has already been extended and/or employment has commenced, upon consideration of these issues, the division may rescind the offer and/or terminate the appointment.)
+- All new per course faculty shall complete an online Application, an I-9 form, and undergo a criminal background check.
+Evidence of a conviction does not automatically disqualify an applicant.
+However, if an individual has a criminal history, the University will consider the following factors before finalizing an offer of employment: the nature and gravity of the offense; the time since the conviction/completion of the sentence; and the nature of the job held or sought and the relatedness of the conviction(s) to the duties and responsibilities of the position.
+If an offer has already been extended and/or employment has commenced, upon consideration of these issues, the division or major administrator may rescind the offer and/or recommend the termination of employment.

 - Information collected will be treated confidentially.